 2. View your programme of events (Welcome Week Timetable)

 There are a number of events and activities taking place over Welcome Week.
-They will introduce you to the School of Electrical Engineering & Electronics and Computer Science and to the University as a whole and will provide you with a foundation to ensure you gain maximum benefit from your time at Liverpool.
+They will introduce you to the Department and to the University as a whole and will provide you with a foundation to ensure you gain maximum benefit from your time at Liverpool.
 Other events and activities are designed to introduce you to University life and to help you to get to know the campus.
-There are separate schedules for CompSci UG Welcome Week programme and CompSci PGT Welcome Week programme.

 Your academic timetable can be found on Liverpool Life (from early September).